-In this section we briefly recall syntax and semantics of Dynamic Logic Programs [1], and the syntax and semantics for Evolp [2].
+In this section we briefly recall syntax and semantics of dynamic logic programs [1] and the syntax and semantics for Evolp[2].
 We also recall some basic notions and notation for action description languages.
-For a more detailed background on action languages see e.g. [12].

 2.1 Dynamic logic programs and Evolp